LimitedEdition1/bear_site1/content/post/chapter-8.md

 tags: []
 title: "Chapter VIII: MSU Spartans"
 ---
-I went to a big campus and lots of fun walking around.
+I went to a big campus and had lots of fun walking around.
 Got my picture with a campus police car!